alexyorke/wick/README.md

 This will download `'file.zip` from example.com, upload it to google.ca, then send a DEL request to example.com

 Copying and moving files is on the roadmap.

+## Roadmap

+Implement these linux utilities: `find` (would have to recrusively search web dir; would be slow), `cmp`, and support piping output of websites to other linux utilities.